-Each dip makes about a cup and a half and each one is great on it’s own.
-However, when you layer these in small glasses, it creates a beautiful combination of flavors and colors that make a unique appetizer.
-Add some small hot or sweet peppers, vegetables or a slice of salami, and serve them with breadsticks for dipping and you have a self contained multi dip explosion of flavors that makes for fun eating.
-Remember the Fun Dip candy when you were a kid?
-That powdered sugar that you dip the candy stick into over and over until you were so hopped up on sugar you could hardly stand it?
-Well, this is savory, grown up version.
-Who doesn’t like cute little dips to dunk crunchy treats into?
-Ummm, nobody.
+Each dip recipe makes about a cup and a half and is certainly delicious on its own.
+However, when you layer the dips in small glasses, they create a beautiful combination of flavors and colors that make a unique and delicious appetizer.
+Add a garnish of some hot or sweet miniature peppers, vegetables, or a slice of salami, and serve them with bread sticks for dipping and you have a self-contained multi-dip explosion of flavors that makes for fun eating.

-So, the next time you are trying to decide what to make for your next football party, think about trying these mediterranean dip shooters.
-Guess what?
-Any leftovers can be used for an awesome saucy meatball bake that is super easy, cheesy and delicious.
-We’ll show you how to make that in our next article, so stay tuned.
+So, the next time you are trying to decide what to make for your upcoming football tailgate, wedding shower, or retirement party, think about trying these Mediterranean Dip Shooters.
+You can check out the full recipe below.
+And guess what?
+Any leftovers can be used for our awesome Mediterranean Saucy Meatball Bake that is easy, cheesy, and delicious.
+We’ll show you how to make that in our next article, so come back soon!
 Until then, remember to cook with love and live to cook.

 Jim & Jena

-- 12 ozs.
-Prepared kalamata olive spread such as Tassos brand
+- 12 ounces Prepared kalamata olive spread such as Tassos brand

 - 1 cup Arugula